mehradi-github/ref-typescript/Questions.md

     - the process of knowing the type of a variable is known as type narrowing, which is a way to assert the type to act based on the result.
 By doing this process, you can get a more specific type, allowing you to perform the correct action, and make your code more expressive and less error prone.
 8. What is void in typescript?
     - void: represents the return value of functions which don't return a value.
+9. What is never type in typescript?

+    - TypeScript introduced a new type never , which indicates the values that will never occur.
+The never type is used when you are sure that something is never going to occur.
+For example, you write a function which will not return to its end point or always throws an exception.

+10. What is unknown type in typescript?

+    - TypeScript 3.0 introduces a new top type unknown . unknown is the type-safe counterpart of any .
+Anything is assignable to unknown , but unknown isn't assignable to anything but itself and any without a type assertion or a control flow based narrowing.

+11.